DSC_0218-006.JPG

 The beautiful Svarfaðardalur Nature Reserve and Húsabakki in North Iceland

-In several of my travel-blogs through the years I have shown you the valleys of Iceland, told you about historic sites that are often overlooked by visitors, and shown you what treasures these valleys keep.
-Svarfaðardalur valley in North Iceland is one such valley, which is well worth a visit, as here you will find beautiful little churches, one of the turf houses left in Iceland, Laug Bakkabræðra - the Pool of the Brothers at Bakki, the Svarfaðardalur Nature Reserve and much more.
-Top photo: An Icelandic horse on a bright summer night in Svarfaðardalur The Svarfaðardalur Nature Reserve
+In several of my travel blogs over the years, I have shown you the valleys of Iceland, told you about historical sites often overlooked by visitors, and shown you the treasures these valleys hold.
+Svarfaðardalur valley in North Iceland is one such valley, which is well worth a visit, as here you will find beautiful little churches, one of the turf houses left in Iceland, Laug Bakkabræðra - the Pool of the Brothers at Bakki, the Svarfaðardalur Nature Reserve, and much more.
+Top photo: An Icelandic horse on a bright summer night in Svarfaðardalur The Svarfaðardalur Nature Reserve Tjarnartj

 Skútafoss - the Hidden Waterfall of the Cave in East Iceland